 Oxford Music Online — a database that provides access to an online collection of dictionaries and encyclopedias about music and musicians.
 They include The Grove Dictionary of American Music, The Grove Dictionary of Musical Instruments, The New Grove Dictionary of Jazz, The New Grove Dictionary of Opera, The Oxford Companion to Music, and the Oxford Dictionary of Music, and The Encyclopedia of Popular Music.

 ProQuest Nursing & Allied Health Source — a database that provides access to healthcare information covering nursing, allied health, alternative and complementary medicine, and more.
-It indexes and abstracts more than 850 titles and contains over 715 titles in full-text.
+It indexes and abstracts or provides full-text to nearly 2,000 periodicals.
 The database also includes nursing reference books, dissertations, and videos.
-The more than 70 topics represented include cytology, nutrition, oncology, pediatric care, public health, and radiology.
+The topics represented include cytology, nutrition, oncology, pediatric care, public health, and radiology.

 ProQuest Religion — a database that provides access to over 200 full-text journals on religion.
 It contains scholarly content that supports religious and theological studies programs as well as other academic fields and general interests.
 These include journals, magazines, books, theses, dissertations, conference papers, newspapers, and more.

-ProQuest SciTech Premium — a collection of databases covering literature in scientific and technological disciplines.
-It includes full-text access to journal articles, conference proceedings, reports and theses, and books and ebooks on subjects in the biological sciences, computer sciences, electronics and communications, and mechanical engineering.
+ProQuest SciTech Premium — a collection of databases covering 11,000 periodicals in scientific and technological disciplines.
+It includes citation and full-text access to journal articles, conference proceedings, reports and theses, and books and ebooks on subjects in the biological sciences, computer sciences, electronics and communications, and mechanical engineering.

 PsycARTICLES — a database of full text, peer-reviewed scholarly and scientific articles in psychology.
-It contains more than 153,000 articles from nearly 80 journals published by organizations like the American Psychological Association and the Canadian Psychological Association.
+It contains over 200,000 articles from nearly 100 journals published by organizations like the American Psychological Association and the Canadian Psychological Association.
 The database includes journal articles, book reviews, letters to the editor, and errata from psychology publications dating back to 1894.

 Regional Business News — a database that provides full-text access to regional business publications from the United States and Canada.
-It includes 108 publications covering both metropolitan and rural areas in North America, and contains content taken from newspapers, radio and television news transcripts, trade publications, magazines and newswires.
+It includes more than 40 publications covering both metropolitan and rural areas in North America, and contains content taken from newspapers, radio and television news transcripts, trade publications, magazines and newswires.
 Full-text access is available back to 1990.